xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 ---

-Since the solution for pure advection problems does not grow or shrink we can use the extreme values of the solution as a surrogate for error in the computation
+The L2 error at the final timestep is printed for each run below.

 ### Run 2: Explicit, with Euler and fixed timestep $$\Delta t$$ of 0.001

 ```
-PETSC_OPTIONS="-ts_view -ts_adapt_monitor no -ts_monitor_extreme -ts_monitor :/dev/null -ts_type euler -ts_dt .001" ./advection-ode
+PETSC_OPTIONS="-ts_view -ts_monitor :/dev/null -ts_type euler -ts_dt .001" ./advection-ode
 ```